greifelix/SimpleSunSystemSim/README.md

 ## Disclaimer

-- This does obviously not aim to be physically accurate
+- This does obviously not aim to be physically accurate - A lot of stuff is scaled totally wrong.
 - I will need to update the "planet speeds" they are probably not yet correct
 - I inserted the coordinates and starting positions with ai for quick prototyping.
 They are probably NOT correct.
 I need to double check in the futures